seymotom/AC3.2-Programmatic-Autolayout/README.md

 ### Lesson Overview:
 1. Understand the anatomy of a constraint
 2. Revisit some simple autolayout examples in storyboard
-3. Translate storyboard constraints into `NSLayoutConstraint` using three methods:
+3. Translate storyboard constraints using three methods:
-  1. Long-form `init`
+  1. `NSLayoutConstraint`
   2. `Visual Format Language` (VFL)
-  3. `NSLayoutDimension` & `NSLayoutAnchor`
+  3. `NSLayoutAnchor`
 4. Look at some common errors
 5. View Debugger